reactgular/tetromino/README.md

 ## What is it?

 For those of you not familiar with Tetris, it's a game where you drop tetromino shapes to create solid rows to score points.
-Blocks far faster as you increase the level.
+Blocks fall faster as you increase the level.
 If there is no more room to drop blocks, then the game is over.

 ## Why build it?